Mission script structure¶

 Note

-When not explicitly set, the id is as indicated in the inserted script itself.
+When not given, the id is determined by the inserted script itself as described above.

 Setting a parameter¶